 Location: FIDH Brussels Office, Brussels, Belgium

-Conditions: the internships are unpaid but local transport is fully reimbursed and a small daily allowance for lunch is provided.
+Conditions: the internships are within the framework of a University course and are unpaid, but local transport is fully reimbursed and a small daily allowance for lunch is provided.

 The intern will work closely with the person responsible for the Western Europe Programme at FIDH and assist her in running the programme.
 This includes the following tasks: